mavills/polars-as-config/README.md

 This library allows you to define Polars operations using a configuration format (JSON or Python dict), making it easy to serialize, store, and share data processing pipelines.

+For a high-level overview, mission, vision, and a list of features, please see the [[Home|Home]] page of our Wiki.
+For detailed technical explanations and examples of all features, please visit the [[Technical Features|Technical-Features]] page on our Wiki.

 ## Quick Start

 ```python